-Exclusion is a very serious matter.
-Only a school’s head teacher (or a person with delegated authority to act on behalf of the head teacher, if the head teacher is not on the school site) can exclude a pupil.
+Exclusion is a serious matter.
+Only a school’s headteacher (or a person with the authority to act on behalf of the headteacher) can exclude a pupil.

-A head teacher may decide to exclude a pupil only when he/she is sure that:
+A headteacher may exclude a pupil only when he/she is sure that:

-- The pupil has broken the school’s discipline policy; and
+- the pupil has broken the school’s discipline policy

 - If the pupil remaining in school would seriously harm the education or welfare of the pupil or others in the school.